-Calling all SMEs: What’s the most important thing on your agenda when looking for a design agency for your next big project?
-We’re willing to bet budgets is right up there near the top, and so it should be – budgets are a big deal.
+Calling all small businesses: What’s the most important thing on your agenda when looking for a design agency for your next big project?
+We’re willing to bet budgets and cost is right up there near the top, and so it should be – budgets are a big deal.

 The problem is that there’s often a lot of misunderstanding between client and agency when it comes to budget.
 Who does the responsibility lie with?
 Does the client decide the budget or does the agency lead with costs?